MicrosoftDocs/WSL/WSL/enterprise.md

 ms.assetid: 7afaeacf-435a-4e58-bff0-a9f0d75b8a51
 ---

-# Windows Subsystem for Linux (WSL) for Enterprise
+# Windows Subsystem for Linux for Enterprise

 The Microsoft Store for Business offers a variety of solutions to Enterprises who want to deploy WSL to their company.
 The [online docs](https://docs.microsoft.com/en-us/microsoft-store/) for the Microsoft Store for Business are a great resource to find out general information about the Store experience.